PORTERVILLE, Calif.--(BUSINESS WIRE)--

-PORTERVILLE, Calif., July 19, 2013 /PRNewswire/ -- Sierra Bancorp (BSRR), parent of Bank of the Sierra, today announced that its Board of Directors has declared a regular quarterly cash dividend of $0.07 per share, representing an increase of $0.01 per share, or 17%, relative to the $0.06 per share quarterly dividend that has been paid since the first quarter of 2010.
-The increase was approved subsequent to the Board's review of the Company's financial results for the quarter ended June 30, 2013, which reflect continued capital strength as well as favorable trends in net income and nonperforming assets.
-The dividend will be paid on August 15, 2013 to shareholders of record as of August 1, 2013.
-Including dividends paid by Bank of the Sierra prior to the formation of Sierra Bancorp, the Company has paid regular cash dividends to shareholders every year since 1987, comprised of annual dividends from 1987 through 1998 and quarterly dividends since then.
-The dividend noted in today's announcement will mark the 58th consecutive regular quarterly cash dividend for the Company.
+Sierra Bancorp (BSRR), parent of Bank of the Sierra, today announced that its Board of Directors has declared a regular quarterly cash dividend of $0.18 per share.
+The dividend, which will be paid on May 16, 2019 to shareholders of record as of May 2, 2019, was approved subsequent to the Board’s review of the Company’s financial performance and capital strength for the quarter ended March 31, 2019.
+Counting dividends paid by Bank of the Sierra prior to the formation of Sierra Bancorp, the Company has paid regular cash dividends to shareholders every year since 1987, comprised of annual dividends through 1998 and quarterly dividends thereafter.
+The dividend noted in today’s announcement marks the Company’s 81st consecutive quarterly cash dividend.

 The statements contained in this release that are not historical facts are forward-looking statements based on management's current expectations and beliefs concerning future developments and their potential effects on the Company.
 Readers are cautioned not to unduly rely on forward looking statements.
 Actual results may differ from those projected.
-These forward-looking statements involve risks and uncertainties including but not limited to the bank's ability to maintain current dividend payments or increase dividend payouts to shareholder, its ability to continue to generate record financial results, changes in economic conditions, interest rates and loan portfolio performance, and other factors detailed in the Company's SEC filings.
+These forward-looking statements involve risks and uncertainties including but not limited to the Company’s ability to maintain current dividend payments or increase dividend payouts to shareholders, the Company’s ability to generate adequate financial results, changes in economic conditions, interest rates and loan portfolio performance, and other factors detailed in the Company’s SEC filings.
 Sierra Bancorp undertakes no responsibility to update or revise any forward-looking statements.